Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 Because only the login node has access to the internet, it is necessary to do an extra step to install R packages in your personal R library.

-You need to be at a command shell on the login node, `172.25.138.10`, also known as `login-10-03`.
+You need to be at a command shell on the login node, `172.25.138.10`, also known as `login-10-03` or `compute03`.

 If for some reason you are not on `login-10-03`, you can do

 ```
 module load pbspro
-qsub -I XXXXXX <not sure what goes here>
+qsub -I -l select=1:ncpus=1:mem=10G:ngpus=0:vnode=computeg03 -l walltime=7200 -q workq
 ```

+You will then get a shell on the login node.

 On the login node, enter the following: